 Preheat oven to 375 degrees F.

 In a medium saucepan, bring 6 cups of water to a boil.
 Add the lentils and lower to a simmer.
-Cook until just tender, about 20 minutes.
+Cook until just tender – about 20 minutes for brown lentils or possibly 30 minutes if you are using green lentils.
 Season with a pinch of salt and set aside until needed.

 Meanwhile, heat olive oil in a large skillet or flame proof casserole over medium heat.
 Add onions and bell pepper and toss to coat with oil.
 Lower heat to medium low and cook, about 15 minutes until soft.
 Occasionally stir the vegetables so they don’t stick to the bottom of the pot or burn.
 When the onion-pepper mixture is soft and sweet, add garlic, cumin, and paprika, and cook until fragrant and sticky, about 1-2 minutes.